nfagerlund/eardogger-rs/README.md

 ## Infrastructure and operations

-What I learned from the first four years of Eardogger was that you always want to write down your prod infrastructure layout in the first place you'll look for it.
-A bunch of it feels like oversharing, but... you'd need to be able to log in as me in several places to mess with me. 🤷🏽
+Pro-tip for the forgetful and distracted: always write down your prod infrastructure layout in the first place you'll look for it.
+A bunch of this feels like oversharing, but... you'd need to be able to log in as me in several places to mess with me, so 🤷🏽

 ### General